daos-stack/pipeline-lib/README.md

 The use of this locally maintained library is also intended to be optional.

+We will try to keep the interface to these routines stable, but may need to change them to optimize the CI system.

 ### cancelPreviousBuildsSystem

 This is a method that can be implemented to cancel builds when there is